 The College of New Jersey Foundation, Inc. (the Foundation) is a legally separate, tax-exempt component unit of the organization with a fiscal year end of June 30.
 The Foundation has received a determination letter from the Internal Revenue Service concluding that it is exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation acts primarily as a fundraising entity to supplement the resources that are available to the College in support of its programs.
 Although the College does not control the timing or amount of receipts from the Foundation, the Foundation's assets are used exclusively for the benefit, support, and promotion of the College and its educational activities.
-The Foundation meets the criteria to be discretely presented in the College at 2000 Pennington Road, Ewing, NJ 08628.
+The Foundation meets the criteria to be discretely presented in the College's financial statements.
+Complete financial statements for the Foundation can be obtained from the College at 2000 Pennington Road, Ewing, NJ 08628.